phyominpaing/learn_react_js/1-js-paradigm.md

 ---

 2. #### Immutability
-   - In functional programming, data should not be modified.
+   - In functional programming, original data should not be modified.
 Instead, new copies of data are created.
    - Example :

 ```javascript